 The COS FUV detector is a windowless cross delay line (XDL) device that is similar to the detectors used on the Far Ultraviolet Spectroscopic Explorer (FUSE)

 .
-The XDL is a photon-counting micro-channel plate (MCP) detector with two independently-operable segments.
+The XDL is a photon-counting micro-channel plate (MCP) detector with two independently-operable segments (FUVA and FUVB).
 Each segment has an active area of 85 ×

 1024 pixels, though the active area of the detector is considerably smaller.
 Individual pixels span 6 ×